 - less power given to my personal monsters – by acknowledging them

 - less control of plans – by letting go of involvement

-Since having joined the SFM, I have been learning digital skills and learning about business.
+Since having joined a community of digital business owners and learners, I have been learning digital skills and learning about business.

 I am learning so much about my challenges and my abilities and my stories and my blocks and triggers and emotions in relation to my goals.

 It’s a whirlwind, but such a worthwhile adventure.

 I know now that I and many others self-sabotage our attempts at success.
 I attended a webinar recently where the host (Danny) asked us what was our biggest issue holding us back.

 - Mine was fear of judgement.
 I am 45 and I realised that I am far too deeply controlled by my own perception of what others might think of me!?

 I have decided that the time has come for me to take a big breath and simply do it.
 “It” being to put myself and my content out into the wide world.
 To add my voice and take on the world on my Instagram page and in my blog posts.

 So many of us fear judgment.
 The time comes simply to let it go and take a bold step forward.
 We all know when that time comes.